roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-11 ****** bydlsloan© "I already told Ben that I am happy to do whatever you all think is best for the shop.
+"I already told Ben that I am happy to do whatever you all think is best for the shop.
 I trust you all and know that you have the shop's and my best interests at heart.
 My main concern is whether or not you all will be all right with some cut backs in our dating time."

  "Yeah, that part stinks," Ty said.